easy-global-market/ngsild-api-data-models/UnitCodes.md

 # Use of unit codes in NGSI-LD

 When exchanging measurement values, it is required to use homogeneous units.
 For that purpose, it is required for any data platform aiming at interoperability to specify the units together with the measure.
-The NGSI-LD specification [1] recommends the use of UN/CEFACT -Common codes [2]  which provides an extensive list of unit code which are represented through a 3 characters code.
+The NGSI-LD specification [1] recommends the use of UN/CEFACT - Common codes [2]  which provides an extensive list of unit codes which are represented through a 3 characters code.

 As an example, UN/CEFACT common code for *centimetre* is *CMT*.

 A NGSI-LD data platform may consume data coming from other units model (i.e. senML [3]) and a mapping has to be produced.
-This mapping is not always complete and some agreement have to be made.
+This mapping is not always complete and some agreements have to be made.

-Finally, despite the extensive list of unit provided in [2], some other specialised units may be needed and a definition needs to be produced.
+Finally, despite the extensive list of unit codes provided in [2], some other specialised units may be needed and a definition needs to be produced.

 These aspects are described hereafter.